websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/cross-cluster-replication.md

 - Call the `[indexName]/_ccr/follow` [Elasticsearch API](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/ccr-put-follow.html) to configure the follower indexes on the appropriate cluster.

-Ready to get a simple local example up and running?
-Proceed to the [Configuring Cross-Cluster Replication article](./configuring-cross-cluster-replication.md).
+Ready to get a local example up and running?
+Proceed to the [Configuring CCR: A Basic Use Case article](./configuring-ccr-a-basic-use-case.md).